This article is going to show you why you shouldn’t skimp out on boring content and information.

 - Cloud and Shared Document System:

 For me, Google Drive is life!
 I use this for literally ev-ery-thing.
-Uploading and storing files, drafting documents, rough drafts, content calendars and questionnaires.
-Google Drive is user friendly and has smart features like spell and grammar check, teams and committing on edits.
-I most use Google Drive for forms, a secondary backup to the content for my website and working group documents like a social media content calendar.
+Uploading and storing files, drafting documents, rough drafts, content calendars, and questionnaires.
+Google Drive is user-friendly and has smart features like spell and grammar check, teams and committing on edits.
+I mostly use Google Drive for forms, a secondary backup to the content for my website and working group documents like a social media content calendar.
 Drive makes it easy for multiple people to interact in real time on any given project and see in the moment edits, eliminating eating up storage space on your hard drive and confusions as to which is the latest version of a working file.
-You can download and access drive on your phone or ipad, also making it a perfect system for someone always on the go.
+You can download and access drive on your phone or iPad, also making it a perfect system for someone always on the go.

 - Cloud and Shared Document System:

 For the OCD in me, Trello gives me the warm and gushy feels that you get when you smell fresh baked cookies.
 Finding this project management tool was one of the best things that ever happened to me when I was working as a Design Project Manager a couple of years back.
 Managing a team composed of multiple designers, a Creative Direction, Account Leads and clients were at times overwhelming.
 Finding the best way to organize communications, deadlines, and needs for each individual helped keep me from drowning in hundreds of emails and meet client demands.